yudhees/laravel-vue-controller/README.md

-## laravel-vue-controller - To access your controller within your vue file
+## laravel-vue-controller - To access your controller within a vue file
 ## Installation

 ## composer